Check PC Hardware Manufacturer & Model via WMIC in CMD

 Also see: How to Check RAM Type DDR3, DDR4 or DDR5 in Windows 11/10

-2. Press Win + X to open the Power User Menu.
-Click on Command Prompt or Windows Terminal (depending on your Windows version).
+2. Press Win + X and pick Command Prompt or Windows Terminal, depending on what Windows you’re using.

 Open CMD via Run in Windows 11